COVID safety update

-Some facilities and attractions may be closed or restricted this year, due to COVID-19 – and there may be extra safety rules, pre-booking requirements or one-way systems in place.
+Some facilities and attractions restricted due to COVID and there may be extra safety rules, pre-booking requirements or one-way systems in place.
 Please check the Tower Of London website before travelling or booking.

 Who and when we visited:

-We’re a family of four (mum, dad, two sons aged 5 and 2) visited on a busy Sunday at the end of June
+Gabrielle visited with her husband and 2 sons aged 5 and 2, on a busy Sunday at the end of June.

 What age is the Tower of London best for:

-Best for: Older children (over 5 and ideally 8+) who can read and have an interest in history, royalty, battles and jewels
+Best for: Older children (over 5 and ideally 8+).

-Avoid if: You’ve got babies who won’t go in a sling, or kids who are impatient in queues or struggle with crowds
+Avoid if: You’ve got babies who won’t go in a sling, or kids who struggle with queues or crowds.

 Although costly for a family, the entry ticket represents good value when you consider that all the exhibits are included and you can easily stay for a whole day.